 To perform market research, you will need to identify trends in other countries.
 The major North American cities (New York, Los Angeles, San Francisco) and Scandinavian countries (Denmark, Sweden, Finland, Norway), along with the United Kingdom are laboratories for new ideas which, when tested in an urban setting, sometimes catch on.

 Being at the forefront of these outbreaks can provide you with a competitive advantage in the marketplace.
-That is what is known as “Competitive Intelligence” or “Marketing Intelligence”
+That is what is known as “Competitive Intelligence” or “Marketing Intelligence.”
+Of course, your catchment area will have to be taken into account when drawing up this analysis.

 Read our next article about studying your competition to perform market research

-If you have been following the first episodes in our series, your idea should now be well defined, the research questions for your market research laid out and the first analyses (study of trends and PESTEL analysis) underway.
+If you have followed the first episodes in our series, your idea should now be well defined, the research questions for your market research circumscribed and the first analyses (trend research and PESTEL analysis) well underway.

-In our next article about the stages of market research, we will discuss competitor analysis.
+In our next article about the steps of market research, we will discuss competitive research.

-If you think that you don’t have any competitors, you would be well advised to follow this episode.
+If you think that you have no competitors, you’d better follow this episode.